natchaw/WiseeaterWebsite/wp-content/plugins/advanced-database-cleaner/README.txt

 8. Overview and settings page

 == Changelog ==

+= 3.1.2 - 22/02/2023 =
+- Security fix: when saving the settings
+- Fix: changing the 'autoload' of an option may sometimes result in it being created twice
+- Fix: activating both the free and pro versions together causes compatibility issues
+- Tweak: enhancing some blocks of code to use Ajax
+- Tweak: better handling the use of the WP_List_Table class
+- Tweak (PRO): enhancing the license page + the update process of the plugin
+- Compatibility: Tested with the latest version of WordPress 6.1.1

 = 3.1.1 - 24/06/2022 =
 - Security fix: enhancing the security of the plugin by escaping some URLs before outputting them